Stop and Think. Social Media Is Not a Strategic Plan

 - What it is going to cost and how you will measure your effectiveness?

-Take the time to explore these questions and any others that are relevant to your business then create a tactical plan that allows for experimentation.
+Take the time to explore these questions and any others that are relevant to your business.
+Then create a tactical plan that allows for experimentation.
 Ensure that you have buy-in from others in your organization – you will need their support to be successful.
-Be realistic and set expectations about how long it will take to see results.
+And, finally, be realistic and set expectations about how long it will take to see results.